Yarr/Yarr/docs/rootscripts.md

 ###NoiseMap Plots

-Plots and fits 1D histograms showing [Number of Pixels] versus [Noise (e)] for each of the RD53A FEs and one stacked plot.
+Plots 1D histograms showing [Number of Pixels] versus [Noise (e)] for each of the RD53A FEs and one stacked plot.
-Plots 1D histograms showing [Number of Pixels] versus [Range of Noise (deviation from the mean)] for each of the RD53A FEs.
+Plots 1D histograms showing [Number of Pixels] versus [Range of Noise (deviation from the mean)] for each of the RD53A FEs and one stacked plot.
 Plots 2D histogram showing the [Noise (e)] for each pixel.
+Uses NoiseMap.dat files.

 ```bash
 $ ./plotWithRoot_NoiseMap path/to/directory file_ext